Space Syntax-guided Post-training for Residential Floor Plan Generation: Results

-Overall, SSPT-PPO provides a substantially more compute efficient post-training mechanism: it achieves higher public-space dominance and living-room advantage while also reducing metric variance, which in practice reduces the sampling budget required to obtain high-quality candidates.
+Overall, SSPT-PPO provides a substantially more compute-efficient post-training mechanism: it achieves higher $D_{\mathrm{pub}}$ and $A_{\mathrm{liv}}$ while also reducing metric variance, which in practice reduces the sampling budget required to obtain high-quality candidates.